skip to content

 Black Advisory Hub

-Home fee status students are eligible to take out a government loan at both Masters and PhD level.
-However, in contrast to undergraduate study, there are many more opportunities to secure scholarships and funding at the postgraduate level, particularly PhD.
-Details of the funds available at Cambridge can be found on the Postgraduate Admissions website
+Home fee status students are eligible to take out a government loan at both Master's and PhD level.
+However, in contrast to undergraduate study, there are many more opportunities to secure non-repayable scholarships and funding at the postgraduate level, particularly PhD.

-Tips for applying for postgraduate funding:
+Tips for applying for postgraduate funding

 • Get funding or arrange financing before you start studying - without proof of finances you will not be admitted to the University and will not be able to study here.
 Do not expect to be able to find funding after your course starts.

 "Funding was a major factor in my Cambridge application.
 I ensured I had considered all possible funding I might be eligible for.
-I checked possible Departmental studentships with potential principal investigators, College funding, and the University-wide funding sources - mainly Gates Cambridge and Cambridge Trust and ensured I had prepared my application to be competitive for all the possible funding I was eligible for.
+I checked possible departmental studentships with potential principal investigators, College funding, and the University-wide funding sources - mainly Gates Cambridge and Cambridge Trust and ensured I had prepared my application to be competitive for all the possible funding I was eligible for.
 I received three different sources of funding for my PhD at Cambridge but had to choose.
 I eventually was supported by all three because I wanted to be identified as a scholar of all the scholarships, but I received funding to the level that I would ordinarily receive if I was with one.
 I would therefore encourage any prospective student to ensure you have considered all the funding opportunities, including from external sources."

 - PhD student